-Head north to the Gibside Stables Bunkhouse on the Gibside Estate.
-With 600 acres on your doorstep and miles of footpaths to explore, this stunnng location will become your playground when all the day visitors have left.
-A converted former stable block on the estate is now a cosy bunkhouse, sleeping up to 37 in two large dorm rooms, with two smaller rooms each with a bunkbed.
-Two dogs are welcome to join in with your countryside adventures as well, and when you come back to the bunkhouse each night you’ll be met with gorgeous wooden beams and floors, and a stylish modern kitchen perfect for rustling up a feast.
+Head to Leicestershire and Southwood House Farm on the Calke Estate.
+With the estate on your doorstep and miles of footpaths to explore, as well as out of hours access to Calke Abbey, this stunnng location will become your playground when all the day visitors have left.
+This former farmhouse on the estate is packed with historical features, and sleeps up to 14 in 7 spacious bedrooms spread over 3 floors, giving your group lots of room to spread out.
+Two dogs are welcome to join in with your countryside adventures as well, and when you come back to the farmhouse each night you’ll be met with gorgeous wooden beams, and a stylish modern kitchen perfect for rustling up a feast.

 Travel back in time

 Portland House definitely has the wow factor, and if you’re celebrating a special occasion this Art-Deco mansion should tick all your boxes.
 Sleeping 12 in 7 bedrooms and packed with original features with a luxurious feel throughout, this truly charming house feels like it would be more at home in the Hollywood Hills than overlooking the harbour at Portland in Dorset.
 Inside, the glorious interiors are practically begging for a Great Gatsby-style cocktail soiree and lots of the elegant rooms open out directly onto two terraces that have gorgeous sea views, so you can sip your drinks whilst watching the sun set.